innovationOUtside/oucb-config-generator/container_lifecycle.md

 # `container-builder` Built Container Lifecycle

-When configuring `container-builder`, it helps to have an overview of the lifecyle of the process:
+When configuring `container-builder`, it helps to have an overview of the lifecycle of the process:

-- `build` stage: a temporary container is created that can be used to build artefacts that can be then copied into a deployed container; build scripts are identified via `commands` in `scripts` blocks with a `stage: build` setting; rtefects are copied over using `output_blocks.deploy` statements.
+- `build` stage: a temporary container is created that can be used to build artefacts that can be then copied into a deployed container; build scripts are identified via `commands` in `scripts` blocks with a `stage: build` setting; artefects are copied over using `output_blocks.deploy` statements.

 *For an example of a `build` stage process, see [web app example](./webapp_example.html).*